Relationship

 “Taste and see that the Lord is good; blessed is the one who takes refuge in him.”

 In the 1920s, Martin Buber shared two ways of relating: I-It and I-Thou.
-I-It relationships involve objects kept at a distance, observed, categorized, and used.
+I-It relationships involve objects kept at a distance, detached, observed, categorized, and used.
 I-Thou (I-You) relationships are with subjects; they are close, more respectful, and empathetic.
 Both sides of an I-You relationship have something to offer and receive.
 A gracious exchange.

 Buber’s message applies to all kinds of knowing relationships.
 But for now, consider your relationship with God.
 To know about God is to operate in the I-It mode.
 We are collecting facts, organizing categories, and developing theological systems.
 But eternal life is found in the I-Thou mode.
 It’s in knowing God, not just knowing about him (John 17:3).
 And to know well, I must first love—give the gift of my self.
+Think of the distinction between an observer and a companion, the word companion coming from Latin for ‘with bread’.
+This suggests we can know either by watching through a window (by collecting facts) or by sitting at the table, sharing a meal.
+Of course, our companionship with God is not peer-to-peer.
+It’s friendship across infinite difference.

 Observe how much of your God talk is about him.
 And then how much is directed to him?
 How many of our songs are about God?
 I-It songs.
 And how many are I-Thou songs—songs from the heart expressing love, devotion, brokenness, and repentance?
 We need both, but life is in the I-Thou.